DubFriend/forminator/README.md

 the same pattern as in the examples below.

 Forminator interfaces must be given names to distinguish multiple forminator interfaces on the same page.
-In the following examples, the form is given the name "foo".
+In the following examples, the interface is given the name "foo".

+### The Form
 ```html
 <!--
 The main form, denoted by the class "frm-[name]".
 Used in the full crud